ericschorling/rts-project/README.md

 ## Start up

-In the project directory, you need to run run:
+In the project directory, you need to run:

 ### `npm install`

-the run
+then run

 ### `npm start`